 Try making your own doughy creation with our ultimate pizza Margherita.

-While New Yorkers eagerly await Anthony Bourdain’s food hall, we sate ourselves at Eataly and Le District.
+For fabulous international cuisine, we sate ourselves at Eataly and Le District.
 The former is a great place to stop for a meal or snack while exploring the Flatiron District; the latter is the perfect spot to recharge with French fare after visiting downtown Manhattan and One World Trade Center.

 The Brooklyn waterfront is home to leafy parks, brand-new walkways, bike paths and playgrounds, and even a ferry to the car-less Governors Island.
 But the best part is that it’s close to Thai restaurant Pok Pok, the NYC outpost of renowned chef Andy Ricker.
 The no-frills eatery has a kid-friendly backyard.